sunpig/sunpig-mt-to-wp/migration.md

 makes copying data between the two easy.

 * Grab the latest version of wordpress and uncompress it to /wordpress under sunpig.com
-* Copy wp-config-sample.php to wo-config.php, and edit the file to
+* Copy wp-config-sample.php to wp-config.php, and edit the file to
 	* add database connection details
 	* add security keys, populated with details from https://api.wordpress.org/secret-key/1.1/salt/
 * Run the wp installation script by going to http://sunpig.com/wordpress/wp-admin/install.php